Puss in Boots: The Last Wish: Plot

-Death mounts the Star and challenges Puss.
-Having learned the value of life from his time with his companions, Puss forgoes wishing for more lives and accepts Death's duel.
-Puss disarms the wolf, and declares that while he knows he can never defeat Death, he will never stop fighting for his last life.
-Seeing that Puss has lost his arrogance, Death begrudgingly spares him.
-Before leaving, Death and Puss agree they will meet again one day.
+Death arrives and challenges Puss to a duel.
+Having learned the value of a single life from his time with his companions, Puss forgoes wishing for more lives and accepts Death's challenge.
+They duel and Puss temporarily disarms Death, declaring that, while he can never truly defeat Death, he will never stop fighting for his last life.
+Realizing Puss is no longer arrogant, Death begrudgingly spares him and leaves, though they both acknowledge that they will eventually meet again.

-Horner eats a magic snack inside the bag, which makes him gigantic and allows him to escape.
-He attempts to make his wish to control all of the world's magic for himself, but Perrito distracts him long enough for Puss, Kitty, and Goldi to destroy the map, causing the Star to collapse and consume Horner.
-In the aftermath, Goldi affirms to the bears that they are her true family, and they leave to take over Horner's bakery.
-Puss rekindles his romance with Kitty; the two and Perrito later steal a ship and set sail to the Kingdom of Far Far Away.
+Horner escapes the bag by eating a magic snack that transforms him into a giant.
+Perrito distracts him, allowing Puss, Kitty, and Goldi to destroy the map, which causes the Wishing Star to consume Horner and explode.
+Goldi affirms to the Bears that they are her true family, and they decide to take over Horner's business.
+Puss rekindles his romance with Kitty; with Perrito in tow, they steal a ship and head to the kingdom of Far Far Away.